-Revisiting Iron Maiden’s First Concert With Bruce Dickinson
+When Iron Maiden Played Their First Concert With Bruce Dickinson

-On Oct.
-26, 1981, Iron Maiden performed their first concert with their new singer Bruce Dickinson at the Palasport of Bologna, Italy -- a daring personnel change for a band that was already enjoying great success with two fine albums recorded behind well-liked frontman Paul Di’Anno.
+Iron Maiden performed their first concert with their new singer Bruce Dickinson On Oct.
+26, 1981 at the Palasport of Bologna, Italy.
+It was a daring personnel change for a band that was already enjoying great success with two fine albums recorded behind well-liked frontman Paul Di’Anno.

 But in retrospect, there’s little doubt that Dickinson’s recruitment provided the final ingredient needed to accelerate Maiden’s inexorable march toward global dominance, beginning with the following year’s watershed third album, The Number of the Beast.